wdporter/acim/workbook/part-i/32-i-have-invented-the-world-i-see/index.md

 ---

-2.&emsp;The idea for today, like the preceding ones, applies to your inner and outer worlds, which are actually the same.
+2. The idea for today, like the preceding ones, applies to your inner and outer worlds, which are actually the same.
 ²However, since you see them as different, the practice periods for today will again include two phases, one involving the world you see outside you, and the other the world you see in your mind.
 ³In today’s exercises, try to introduce the thought that both are in your own imagination.